Yagasaki7K/yagasaki7k/README.md

 My name is Anderson Marlon.
 I currently live in Campinas, Brazil and my work is to solve bugs at my community or projects.

-On my free time, I manage the [@ApertureLabs](https://discord.gg/nyTRNSV) community builded by [Kalify Inc](https://kalify.vercel.app), which is basically a place where beginners search for people who wants to help new developers to find a direction of "know how" to code and solve bugs daily.
+On my free time, I manage the ~Aperture Labs~ [Kalify Community](https://discord.gg/jhSepmE7nN) community builded by [Kalify Inc](https://kalify.vercel.app), which is basically a place where beginners search for people who wants to help new developers to find a direction of "know how" to code and solve bugs daily.

 Nowadays I decided to focus on my community, ~Aperture Labs~ Kalify Community to grow and teache others developers.
 In addition to, build solutions from internet like a [Web Essentials](https://webessentials.com.br), [Onigiri Hardcore](https://onigirihardcore.vercel.app), [Jhenny's Book](https://jhennysbook.vercel.app/), AlôGarapa (in progress), [FindYourPet](https://findyourpet.vercel.app), Discord Bot, Landing Pages and more ...